 At present there is a noticeable lack of shade in this park.
-The few pines remaining cannot be relied upon, as they will eventually succumb to the city smoke.
-On the other hand, if many suitable decidnous trees should be planted in advance of grading, they would in time be large enough to seriously hamper the subsequent improvement of the park.
-Still, if a carefully studied plan should be adopted, there would no doubt be places where trees could be planted at points and on grades in accordance with the plan without interfering with subsequent improvements.
-Certain parts of the plan could be executed year by year, thus enabling more permanent trees to be planted in their proper positions; also filling required by the plan could be delivered gradually from street grading, sewers and cellar exeavations in the neighborhood. excavations in the neighborhood.
+The few pines re-maining cannot be relied upon, as they will eventually succumb to the city smoke.
+On the other hand, if many suitable deciduous trees should be planted in advance of grading, they would in time be large enough to seriously hamper the subse-quent improvement of the park.
+Still, if a carefully studied plan should be adopted, there would no doubt be places where trees could be planted at points and on grades in accordance with the plan without interfering with subsequent improve-ments.
+Certain parts of the plan could be executed year by year, thus enabling more permanent trees to be planted in their proper positions; also filling required by the plan could be delivered gradually from street grading, sewers and cellar excavations in the neighborhood. excavations in the neighborhood.

-Stradacona Park: This is a small oval, cut out of the four corners of blocks at what would have been the intersection of Laura Street with 11th Avenue, S. E. It is only about 140 feet by 300 feet, or eight-tenths of an acre, or including border street 1.5 acres.
+Stradacona Park: This is a small oval, cut out of the four corners of blocks at what would have been the intersection of Laura Street with 11th Avenue, S. F. It is only about 140 feet by 300 feet, or eight-tenths of an acre, or including bor-der street 1.5 acres.

 der street 1.5 acres.

-If the Park Commission in accepting this little park agreed to build and maintain the surrounding street, about 25 or 30 feet wide, it made, in our opinion, a bad bargain for the city.
+If the Park Commission in accepting this little park agreed to build and main-tain the surrounding street, about 25 or 30 feet wide, it made, in our opinion, a bad bargain for the city.
 If there was no such agreement, what should be done would be best determined by conditions as to which we are not posted.

-If the surrounding lots for the most part face on the regular streets, it would probably be best to get the assent of owners of the few lots facing on the part osome arrangement of alleys at the rear of their lots for delivery of coal, removal of ashes, etc., and to having a sidewalk only around the margin of the oval.
-It this is not feasible, it would be cheaper in the long run for the Park Commission to buy the few lots facing on the oval and requiring street frontage, and to add them to the park, and so save the cost of building and maintaining boundary roads.
+If the surrounding lots for the most part face on the regular streets, it would probably be best to get the assent of owners of the few lots facing on the park to some arrangement of alleys at the rear of their lots for delivery of coal, removal of ashes, etc., and to having a sidewalk only around the margin of the oval.
+If this is not feasible, it would be cheaper in the long run for the Park Commission to buy the few lots facing on the oval and requiring street frontage, and to add them to the park, and so save the cost of building and maintaining boundary roads.
 The shape of this little park being symmetrical, its design should be a formal one.
 In the centre there may be a little summer house, with high-backed benches

 The shape of this little park being symmetrical, its design should be a formal one.
-In the centre there may be a little summer house, with high-backed benches surrounding a small, oblong or circular tool room where the man in charge can retire in case of storm and to eat his lunch in during cold weather.
+In the centre there may be a little summer house, with high-backed benches surrounding a small, oblong or circular tool room where the man in charge can retire in case of storm and to eat his hunch in during cold weather.
 In addition to the elliptical marginal walk, there would have to be two straight walks, one on the long and the other on the short axis.
 These may have rows of ornamental shrubs, small flowering trees and flower beds.
-There might be small contains the large with retired above the first of the formation the large with surface and the strains of the strains of the strains of the strains of the strains of the strains. fountain basins interrupting the long axis walk, situated about on the foci of the ellipse.
-If the surrounding landowners should agree to pay half the cost, a uniform design of fence could desirably be built about the park to accentuate its for mal shape, and in that case ornamental lich gates might be built at each entrance.
+There might be small fourtain brains information to how a wilk without a bart on the fourt of the design of the fountain basins interrupting the long axis walk, situated about on the foci of the ellipse.
+If the surrounding landowners should agree to pay half the cost, a uni-form design of fence could desirably be built about the park to accentuate its for mal shape, and in that case ornamental lich gates might be built at each entrance.